AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 ### Section 5: Lab 4 Content

 Updating application can often be a struggle and consume large amounts of time between the developer and infrastrucute teams.
-With Gitops, the Continuous Deployment system is able to monitor the Git repo for changes and automatically apply them when updates are published a specific branch.
+With Gitops, the Continuous Delivery system is able to monitor the Git repo for changes and automatically apply them when updates are published a specific branch.

 Unfortunately to demonstrate that, you all would have to have your own, editable version of the guestbook git repo to make changes to.

 Since we can't do that easily, let's do the next best thing and see how based on the simple but powerful tagging capability of Fleet, we can easily and automatically update our deployment and leverage different configurations per cluster type/label.